rieckpil/progmot/content/post/one-year-course-release.md

 To come up with a final price, I used other courses in my niche as an orientation and wanted to stand out with a premium course on this topic.
 Nothing in the Udemy price level.
 The first target price that came to my mind and seemed reasonable was $159 for the entire course.

-Once the first video lessons were uploaded to Vimeo, I modified the landing page and activated the checkout process.
+Once the first video lessons were uploaded to {{< affiliate-link text="Vimeo" program="vimeo" >}}, I modified the landing page and activated the checkout process.

 Paying the full price for the course up front while getting access to a subset of the lessons wasn't a viable strategy.
 I came up with the idea of early-bird discounts similar to an early access program.